West Port, Edinburgh

-The West Port is a street in Edinburgh's Old Town, Scotland, located just south of Edinburgh Castle.
-It runs from Main Point (the junction of Bread Street, Lauriston Street, East Fountainbridge and High Riggs) down to the south west corner of the Grassmarket.
-It is named for the westernmost gate in the city walls, (the word for "gate" was "port" in old scots) named the West Port, which was the only westwards exit from the city when the city walls stood, allowing passage through the Flodden Wall.
-The "Port" (gate) itself was demolished in 1786.
+The West Port is a street in Edinburgh's Old Town, just south of Edinburgh Castle.
+It runs from Main Point (the junction of Bread Street, Lauriston Street, East Fountainbridge and High Riggs) to the southwest corner of the Grassmarket.

+The street takes its name from the westernmost of the "ports" or gates in the Flodden Wall.
+The gate stood at the Grassmarket and opened onto the suburb of Portsburgh until it was demolished in the 1780s.

 The history of the street

 Historic names for the street and area

 Wester Portsburgh, as the area around the West Port was formerly known, was the main street through the western part of the burgh of Portsburgh - a burgh of barony from 1649 to 1856.

 The name West Port originally referred only to the gate itself, but was used for the entire length of the street leading away from the gate in maps from around 1837 onwards.
 Wester Portsburgh still appeared as the name of the street on maps as late as 1831.

 Portsburgh can also be seen as the name for the same street in a map from 1836.
 However, this does not serve to distinguish it from the eastern part of Portsburgh (Easter Portsburgh), which was still part of the same burgh at that date, the two parts of Portsburgh having their own administrative systems and baillies.